palantir/conjure/docs/spec/intermediate_representation.md

 ## Extensions

-The "extensions" section is a map of named user defined extensions.
+The "extensions" section is a map of named extensions.
 The structure of each extension is user defined and any consumer of an extension should treat its presence as optional and be tolerant of unknown fields.
-Extensions must not modify the semantics of a definitions and are intended only for annotating definitions with metadata.
+Extensions must not modify the semantics of definitions and are intended only for conveying metadata about the definition.

-Example extensions definition:
+Example extension definition:
 ```json
 {
   "extensions": {